AuDuongKhang/Youtube-Sentiment-Analysis/README.md

   <img src="images/demo_extension.gif" alt="Demo Project" width="700">
 </p>

-This project builds an End-to-End Machine Learning system for Sentiment Analysis on Youtube comments.
+This project builds an End-to-End Machine Learning system for Sentiment Analysis based on Youtube comments.
 It utilizes DVC for data pipeline management and implements automated deployment (CI/CD) to AWS using Github Actions.

 ## Table of Contents
 - [System Overview](#system-overview)